bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:38:22

-Combine them, compress them into a single file signature.
+Combine them, compress them into a `single file signature`.

 Speaker 0: 00:38:25

 But there are two points where basically everyone has to wait for everyone to do something And so that's why we say it has three rounds.
 And whenever it has more than one round, we say it's an interactive scheme.
-Because it isn't just a, you know, fire and forget.
+Because it isn't just a, you know, `fire and forget`.
 They have to do something and then wait for the others to do something else.
-Now, Music 2, because we're already starting of it, is sort of a strict improvement over Music 1.
+Now, `MuSig2`, because we're already starting of it, is sort of a strict improvement over `MuSig1`.
 The primary thing it does is, well, it actually has two rounds with a proof that appears unbroken so far.
-And with good reasons, like the argument that was found, like why the Music 1 proof couldn't be secured, that argument does not apply to the music two proof so there are very good reasons to believe that that is actually correct.
+And with good reasons, like the argument that was found, like why the `MuSig1` proof couldn't be secured, that argument does not apply to the `MuSig2`proof so there are very good reasons to believe that that is actually correct.

 Speaker 2: 00:39:17